You are here

 Professor Jason Parkin

 Students in the Neighborhood Justice Clinic represent individuals and grassroots organizations in both litigation and non-litigation matters related to workers’ rights and other issues affecting low-income communities in Westchester County.
-During the Spring 2015 semester, clinic students will represent temporarily jobless low-wage workers whose applications for unemployment benefits have been denied.
-Students will be responsible for all aspects of their clients’ cases, including interviewing clients and witnesses, developing a case theory, investigating facts and analyzing the law, and representing clients at adversarial hearings before the Unemployment Insurance Appeal Board Hearing Office in White Plains.
+Clinic students represent temporarily jobless low-wage workers whose applications for unemployment benefits have been denied.
+Students are responsible for all aspects of their clients’ cases, including interviewing clients and witnesses, developing a case theory, investigating facts and analyzing the law, and representing clients at adversarial hearings before the Unemployment Insurance Appeal Board Hearing Office in White Plains.

-In addition to representing individual clients at hearings, students will provide legal support to organizations that are advocating for low-income communities in Westchester County.
-These projects will involve less-traditional forms of lawyering, such as engaging in legislative and policy advocacy and analysis, creating self-help materials, developing community education trainings and materials, and providing other types of legal work in support of organizations serving the community.
+In addition to representing individual clients at hearings, students provide legal support to organizations that are advocating for low-income communities in Westchester County.
+These projects involve less-traditional forms of lawyering, such as engaging in legislative and policy advocacy and analysis, creating self-help materials, developing community education trainings and materials, and providing other types of legal work in support of organizations serving the community.

 The weekly seminar portion of the clinic is a practice-oriented examination of advocacy on behalf of low-income individuals and communities.
-Seminar topics include: fundamental lawyering skills (such as client interviewing and counseling, case planning, fact investigation, case theory, witness interviewing and preparation, direct and cross examination, briefwriting and affidavit drafting, and cross-cultural lawyering), ethics and professional responsibility, substantive and procedural law relevant to the clinic’s docket, and perspectives on social justice lawyering.
+Seminar topics include: fundamental lawyering skills (such as client interviewing and counseling, case planning and case theory, fact investigation, witness interviewing and preparation, direct and cross examination, and cross-cultural lawyering), ethics and professional responsibility, substantive and procedural law relevant to the clinic’s docket, and perspectives on social justice lawyering.
 The seminar includes in-class exercises and full-scale simulations or moots of key lawyering tasks, as well as planning and reflection related to students’ work on their cases and projects.